orvi-tmp/learning-c-with-pebble/chapter8.md

 Chapter 8: Pointers and Memory Allocation
 =======
 We have discussed many abstractions that are built into the C programming language.
 Most of these abstractions intentionally obscure something central to storage: the address in memory where something is stored.
-Pointers are a way to get closer to memory and to manipulate the addresses of memory.
+Pointers are a way to get closer to memory and to manipulate the contents of memory directly.

 In this chapter, we will discuss pointers and how pointers are used to work with memory.
 We will discuss how memory can be dynamically allocated and manipulated using pointers.
 And we will see that arrays and pointer are very closely connected.